Restaurant Secrets- FOH

 In this post, we will focus on the FOH; while I won't go into depth about every angry customer story I've seen and dealt with myself, I'll give you a glimpse into some of the secrets of the FOH.

 Servers can often be an interesting bunch when it comes to tips.
-While 15% is often used if the server does a poor to medium job, 18% if a few mistakes are made, or 20% if service was excellent, I will almost always tip 20% simply because I can relate to what servers so often deal with, but more on that later.
-When it comes to tips, it seems every server has its tactic to increase its percent.
+It seems Every server has a tactic to increase its percentage.
+While 15% is often used if the server does a poor to medium job, 18% if a few mistakes are made, or 20% if service is excellent, I will almost always tip 20% or more simply because I can relate to what servers so often deal with, but more on that later.

-Some servers believe that simply having the cap on a pen will increase the tips, the fancier the pen, the larger the tip, and one server that I knew even went so far as to keep a small book with notes of all her customers so when they were to return she could make conversation with them.
-Personally, a waiter's attire and mannerisms are my suspicions on how to increase tips.
+Personally, a waiter's attire and mannerisms are the best way to increase tips.
+Some servers believe that simply having the cap on a pen will increase the tips; the fancier the pen, the larger the tip, and one server that I knew even went so far as to keep a small book with notes of all her customers so when they were to return, she could make conversation with them.
 Act like you're a waiter in the finest three-star Michelin restaurant, and your customers will begin to think they're in a nicer restaurant than they are.

 Now, this is one I could go on and on about… each restaurant I have worked in has had its fair share of angry customers.
-There have been shouting ones, ones that storm into the kitchen, accuse managers of being on drugs, throw wine upon servers, people who have been kicked out of restaurants across town due to indecent acts.
+There have been shouting ones, ones that storm into the kitchen, accuse managers of being on drugs, throw wine upon servers, and people who have been kicked out of restaurants across town due to indecent acts.
 Servers, hosts, bussers, and managers often break down in tears from dealing with these customers.
-Let me make it very clear, we love our jobs, but when it's time to deal with angry customers, we dread the rest of the night.
+Let me clarify: we love our jobs, but when it's time to deal with angry customers, we dread the rest of the night.

 How You're Seated

-In my time of being a host in restaurants, I've not only been on the front line of angry customers, but I've seen the whole front-of-house system often crumble due to seating requests.
-When a host or hostess seats you at a table, it's likely for a very good reason.
-Many restaurants nowadays use a precise algorithm to ensure that servers are not over sat and the kitchen is not flooded with orders.
-When you ask to move tables, you could be seated with a whole different server who just got three other tables shortly before you.
+In my time as a restaurant host, I've not only been on the front line of angry customers, but I've also seen the whole front-of-house system often crumble due to seating requests.
+When a host or hostess seats you at a table, it's likely for a good reason.
+Many restaurants nowadays use a precise algorithm to ensure that servers are not over-sat and the kitchen is not flooded with orders.
+When you ask to move tables, you could be seated with a different server who just got three other tables shortly before you.
 So, if your server takes a few more minutes to get to you, it could be due to your seating change.

 Personal Display of Affection